jkphl/generator-clearphp/README.md

 ### docs

-The `cleanphp:docs` generator enables the [Read the Docs](https://readthedocs.org/) 3rd party service to render a documentation of your project resources (account needed):
+The `cleanphp:docs` generator enables the [Read the Docs](https://readthedocs.org/) 3rd party service to render an online documentation of your project resources (account needed):

 ```bash
 yo cleanphp:docs